Here Come the Huggetts

-Here Come the Huggetts is a 1948 British comedy film, the first of The Huggetts series, about a working class English family.
-All three films in the series were directed by Ken Annakin and released by Gainsborough Pictures.
+Here Come the Huggetts is a 1948 British comedy film directed by Ken Annakin and starring Jack Warner, Kathleen Harrison, Petula Clark, Jane Hylton, Susan Shaw and Amy Veness, with Diana Dors in an early role.
+It was written by Mabel Constanduros, Denis Constanduros and Peter Rogers and released by Gainsborough Pictures.

-Jack Warner and Kathleen Harrison head the cast as factory worker Joe Huggett and his wife Ethel, with Petula Clark, Jane Hylton and Susan Shaw as their young daughters (all with the same first names as the actresses portraying them) and Amy Veness as their opinionated grandmother.
-Diana Dors had an early role.
-Clark, who began her career as a child vocalist on BBC Radio, sings the song "Walking Backwards".

-Joe and Ethel had been introduced a year earlier in the film Holiday Camp and there would be two sequels, Vote for Huggett and The Huggetts Abroad (both 1949).
+The lead characters of Joe and Ethel had been introduced a year earlier in Holiday Camp (Annakin, 1947) and there were two 1949 sequels: Vote for Huggett and The Huggetts Abroad, also directed by Annakin.

 Plot

 Factory worker Joe Huggett has a first-time telephone installed at home, for work purposes, but his daughters quickly find a lot more use for it.
 Diana Hopkins, a flighty cousin of his wife Ethel, arrives for a not-very-welcome visit and causes problems at home and at Joe's workplace when Ethel persuades Joe to get her a job there.
 Eldest daughter Jane must choose between Jimmy Gardner, her fiancé who has been away in the forces and a new local admirer Harold Hinchley.
 Meanwhile, the family is planning to go to London to see the royal wedding, and Grandma Huggett joins them in camping out overnight near Buckingham Palace.